jdeolive/geotools-old/docs/tutorial/raster/image.rst

    :start-after: // docs start create greyscale style
    :end-before: // docs end create greyscale style

-4. To create an RGB Style we specify the image bands to use for the red, green and blue *channels*.
+4. To display color we need to use a slightly more complex Style that specifies which bands in the grid coverage map to the R, G and B colors on screen.

+   While this will be very easy for a simple color image; it can be harder for things like satellite images where none of the bands quite line up with what human eyes see.

    The methods checks the image to see if its bands (known as *sample dimensions*) have labels indicating which to use.
 If not, we just use the first three bands and hope for the best !